Budweiser: Marketing

 The Budweiser from Budějovice has been called "The Beer of Kings" since the 16th century.
 Adolphus Busch adapted this slogan to "The King of Beers."
 This history notwithstanding, Anheuser Busch owns the trademark to these slogans in the United States.

 In 1969 AB introduced the Superman-esque advertising character of Bud Man.
-Bud Man served as the inspiration behind several characters including The Simpsons's Duffman.
+Bud Man served as one of the inspiration behind several characters including The Simpsons's Duffman.

 From 1987 to 1989, Bud Light ran an advertising campaign centered around canine mascot Spuds MacKenzie.

 In 2010, the Bud Light brand paid $1 billion for a six-year licensing agreement with the NFL.
 Budweiser pays $20 million annually for MLB licensing rights.

 Budweiser has produced a number of TV advertisements, such as the Budweiser Frogs, lizards impersonating the Budweiser frogs, a campaign built around the phrase "Whassup?", and a team of Clydesdale horses commonly known as the Budweiser Clydesdales.

 Budweiser also advertises in motorsports, from Bernie Little's Miss Budweiser hydroplane boat to sponsorship of the Budweiser King Top Fuel Dragster driven by Brandon Bernstein.
 Anheuser-Busch has sponsored the CART championship.
 It is the "Official Beer of NHRA" and it was the "Official Beer of NASCAR" from 1998 to 2007.
 It has sponsored motorsport events such as the Daytona Speedweeks, Budweiser Shootout, Budweiser Duel, Budweiser Pole Award, Budweiser 500, Budweiser 400, Budweiser 300, Budweiser 250, Budweiser 200, and Carolina Pride / Budweiser 200.
 However, starting in 2016, the focus of A-B's NASCAR sponsorship became its Busch brand.

-Budweiser has sponsored NASCAR teams such as Junior Johnson, Hendrick Motorsports, DEI, and Stewart-Haas Racing.
+Budweiser has sponsored NASCAR teams such as Junior Johnson, Hendrick Motorsports, DEI, and Stewart–Haas Racing.
 Sponsored drivers include Dale Earnhardt Jr. (1999–2007), Kasey Kahne (2008–2010), and Kevin Harvick (2011–2015).
 In IndyCar, Budweiser sponsored Mario Andretti (1983–1984), Bobby Rahal (1985–1988), Scott Pruett (1989–1992), Roberto Guerrero (1993), Scott Goodyear (1994), Paul Tracy (1995), Christian Fittipaldi (1996–1997), and Richie Hearn (1998–1999).

 Between 2003 and 2006, Budweiser was a sponsor of the BMW Williams Formula One team.